ryanndelion/pEeR-RevIeW/README.md

 # pEeR RevIeW
 Inspired by Deep Autofill Chrome Extension by Stephan Ahlf - his code can be found at https://github.com/s-a/deep-autofill-chrome-extension.

 Use this tool to automatically fill in useless Capstone peer reviews and farm that sweet, sweet 2% of your final grade!
+(Only works with SUTD Capstone Peer Reviews, done on TEAMMATES - this is because the text responses in TEAMMATES are not written as input boxes, so Faker.js cannot pick them up.)

 ## Installation
 To install, simply clone this repo to your machine.
 Then, follow the steps shown below to use pEeR RevIeW!